adnangif/viewbot/README.md

 # viewbot
-# does not work anymore wait for ytbot to complete
+# does not work anymore
+# USE YTBOT
+# ytbot is now complete

 increase youtube view